Prayers to Broken Stones: History

-Recently, Hell's management has added big-screen TVs which broadcast "Brother Freddy's Hallelujah Breakfast Club" eight times a day.
-Merely speaking about this on-stage aggravates Fucci so much that he gives God the fig. Twice.
-Immediately most of the audience (and Brother Freddy and most of his staff) transform into the named monsters and attack Fucci.
+Plot summary

+A live television broadcast by a prominent televangelist, Brother Freddy, is disrupted when Vanni Fucci (a character from Dante Alighieri's Divine Comedy) appears onstage, claiming to have been sent from Hell for a brief visit to Earth.

+Fucci claims he was condemned for political conflict with Dante, whose vision of Hell became dominant through belief.
+Supernatural phenomena help him to prevent intervening.

+Fucci becomes enraged by the perceived injustice and blasphemes.
+As punishment, nearby thieves transform into mythical creatures and attack him.
+He is later provoked again by the mention of a televangelist broadcast shown in Hell, resulting in further blasphemy and another attack by monsters, including members of the audience and staff.
 The entire ball of beasts disappears in hellfire and brimstone.

 "Vexed to Nightmare by a Rocking Cradle"

+History

 "Vexed to Nightmare by a Rocking Cradle" (besides being an allusion to William Butler Yeats's "The Second Coming") is a short story which deals with televangelism after an apocalypse.
 Simmons mentions in the introduction that he was commissioned to write a Christmas tale that included an "overlooked present", but that he was given free rein otherwise: one of the authors was assigned the upbeat and happy story, so the other three could be as unrelievedly grim and dark as amused them.
 Amusingly, the happy tale was never actually submitted, so the collection was dark indeed.
 It didn't help that the next Christmas they were republished in Asimov's SF Magazine "where it served to dark the next Christmas for a host of people." (p.
 86).
 As Simmons goes on to relate, "It wasn't long before I had the reputation as The Man Who Sacrificed Christmas with a Survival Knife."
 It was first published in Mile High Futures in November 1985.